hwipl/nuqql/doc/setup.md

 ## Installing backends

-You can use nuqql-slixmppd, slixmppd-matrixd, and/or purpled to connect to different chat networks.
+You can use nuqql-slixmppd, nuqql-matrixd-nio, nuqql-matrixd, nuqql-mattermostd, and/or purpled to connect to different chat networks.

 ### nuqql-slixmppd